 The Guernsey income tax year is the same as the calendar year, 1st January and ending on 31st December.
-Please see our general guide to Guernsey income tax [258kb] for more information.
+Please see our general guide to Guernsey income tax [279kb] for more information.

 2021 Personal Tax Returns are now available for completion in your new Revenue Service Account.
 This is a new portal for completing your return online, and if you are using it for the first time you will need to create an Individual MyGov Account before you can access this online return.
 If you need any help, please visit our help and guidance.
 If you have further questions you can also contact us: Contact us | MyGov | States of Guernsey

-The deadline for submitting the calendar year 2021 return is 28 February 2023.
+The deadline for submitting the calendar year 2021 return is now Friday 17 March 2023.
 Please complete and submit your return by the deadline to avoid a penalty.
 The calendar year 2022 will have a filing deadline of 28 February 2024.

 If you need to access or complete a return for the calendar year 2019 or earlier, please log in and use the previous online tax return service.

 - For information on Coding Notices click here.